CounterpartyXCP/Documentation/Developers/federated_node.md

 ./run.py
 ```

 Note that this script will make several modifications to your host system as it runs.
-Feel free to review what it does [here](https://github.com/CounterpartyXCP/federatednode_build/blob/master/extras/host_security/run.py).
+Feel free to review what it does [here](https://github.com/CounterpartyXCP/federatednode/blob/master/extras/host_security/run.py).

 ## Installation

 **Clone and check out the code**
 ```
-git clone https://github.com/CounterpartyXCP/federatednode_build.git && cd federatednode_build
+git clone https://github.com/CounterpartyXCP/federatednode.git && cd federatednode
 git submodule init && git submodule update
 ```